Fairfax County, Virginia: 20th century

-Geography
+Geography and climate

 According to the U.S. Census Bureau, the county has an area of 406 sqmi, of which 391 sqmi is land and 15 sqmi (3.8%) is water.
+There are about 44,400,000 trees that create a canopy covering 55.4% of the total land area.

 Fairfax County is bounded on the north and southeast by the Potomac River.
 Across the river to the northeast is Washington, D.C., across the river to the north is Montgomery County, Maryland, and across the river to the southeast are Prince George's County, Maryland and Charles County, Maryland.
 The county is partially bounded on the north and east by Arlington County and the independent cities of Alexandria and Falls Church.
 It is bounded on the west by Loudoun County, and on the south by Prince William County.